SchoolOfCode/week-6-hackathon-Holl4444/PROJECT_PRESENTATION.md

 My section was the final challenge - in order to defeat the villain of the piece we have to transform a given number into binary.

 We had worked with Vitest before so installing and setting it up was becoming second nature.
 After installing it as a developer dependency I added a test script to the package.json in order to run it with node.
-Although it doesn't fulfill the demands of TDD, I felt my best option was to solve the problem first so I would have something to test against.
+Although it doesn't fulfill the demands of $${\color{orange}TDD}$$, I felt my best option was to solve the problem first so I would have something to test against.
 I made the three functions I would most expect to see people using to solve the puzzle.
 A .toString() function, one using an IF / ELSE block and finally the recursive function.

 The next move was to fill in some tests.